nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 ## Decision

 **The decision was made to go with option 1** using Splunk as our reporting platform with all its features.
-As it would effect delivery time least, allow most people with the ability to create and share adhoc reports.
+As it would effect delivery time least, allow most people to get permissions to create and share adhoc reports.

 However we are going for a fast fail approach where if Splunk as our reporting platform can't do what we required or we can't get permissions we will switch to using option 2.